 Best Bolster: Manduka Enlight Yoga Bolster

 Yoga blocks are great for adding length to your arms and your legs during challenging postures.
 But if you need support for your hips or your back, snag a yoga bolster like this one.
-Whereas yoga blocks are sturdy and firm, yoga bolsters are softer and more comfortable—after all, they’re designed to cushion your tush any time you take a seat.
-Rest the bolster on your yoga mat, and sit on top of it like it’s a pillow.
+Whereas yoga blocks are sturdy and firm, yoga bolsters are softer and more comfortable—after all, they’re designed to cushion your tush anytime you take a seat.
+Rest the bolster on your yoga mat, and sit on top of it like you would a pillow.
 This added height should make it easier to open your hips (and it should make sitting upright a little more comfortable).

 Yoga blocks are a great way to modify postures and stretches to make them more accessible.
 (Can’t reach the ground?
 No problem—use a yoga block to help you get there.)
 The best yoga block is the one you feel comfortable using, so don’t be afraid to experiment.
 If you’re looking for a classic foam option, you can’t go wrong with the Gaiam Yoga Block (see at Amazon).
-And if you’d rather shop something a little more hot yoga-friendly, opt for Manduka’s heavy and supportive Cork Yoga Block, instead (see at Amazon).
+And if you’d rather shop for something a little more hot-yoga-friendly, opt for Manduka’s heavy and supportive Cork Yoga Block instead (see at Amazon).

 What to Look for in Yoga Blocks